balena-io-hardware/etcherPro-assemblyGuide-doc/source/Batch-production.md

 <img src="../output/Batch-production-photos/Dedicated-shelf.jpg" width="400">
 </p>

-9. Repeat the process for the long wires as well.
+9. Repeat the same process for the long wires as well.

 ## Bottom subassembly